 The service has a contract with a local medical centre and house GP.
-Initially the GP, will visit twice-weekly, then three times a week as resident numbers increase.
+Initially the GP will visit twice weekly, with the number of visits able to be increased if required and as resident numbers increase.
 They provide on-call cover as needed.
 A contract has been obtained with a physiotherapist.
 Initially this will be as required, then set hours as numbers increase.
-Other contracts include a local pharmacy, dietitian through Te Whatu Ora Capital- Coast and Hutt Valley, podiatrist, and a massage therapist.
+Other contracts include a local pharmacy, dietitian through Te Whatu Ora Taranaki, and podiatrist.

-A 2023 education planner (as part of the quality programme annual planner) is available for the service, which will be commenced on opening.
+A 2023 education planner (as part of the quality programme annual planner) is available for the service.
+Staff were being brought in to the service on the day of audit with training starting a month prior to opening.
 There is a list of topics that must be completed at least two-yearly, and this is reported on.
-The annual education planner and online learning platform topics include (but not limited to) palliative care training, specialised wound care training, dementia strategy, Treaty of Waitangi and Māori health.
+The annual education planner and online learning platform topics include (but not limited to) palliative care training; specialised wound care training; dementia strategy; Treaty of Waitangi; and Māori health.
 There is a national learning and development team that support staff with online training resources.